soroush/graphicsmagick/www/download.rst

 binaries may be downloaded from the `SourceForge Download`_ page.
 This is also where 'snapshot' distribution archives may be found.

-Until recently (December, 2021) GraphicsMagick provided its own ftp site for downloads but this has been disabled due to abusive download practices (by using it as the primary download site) and because support for FTP has been removed from popular browsers.
-This is unfortunate since the same site also provided PNG-related files and a libtiff mirror.
-The ftp site directory tree continues to exist and will be maintained.
-If you are an administrator of a high-bandwidth ftp or https mirror site and would like to provide a GraphicsMagick mirror, please contact `Bob Friesenhahn`_ and we will work something out.

 Verifying The Download
 ======================